cityardhelaalisya/Sales-Maven-Fuzzy-Factory-in-Website-Analysis-with-SQL/README.md

    <br>
     <br>
 **CONCLUSION**<br>
 1. The traffic source “Gsearch” with the “Nonbrand” campaign generated the highest number of sessions.
-Continue investing in and scaling this campaign to maximize visibility and product promotion.<br>
+We can continue investing in and scaling this campaign to maximize visibility and product promotion.<br>
 2. From January 1, 2014, to mid-year, the website recorded peak sessions on May 12, 2014, during which 22 units of The Original Mr. Fuzzy were sold.
-Leverage peak traffic periods with targeted promotions to increase product sales further.<br>
+Leverage peak traffic periods with targeted promotions will be better to increase product sales further.<br>
 3. The conversion rate was 6.98%, exceeding the target.
 Most purchases were made via desktop rather than mobile.
-Increase the advertising budget to capture more conversions and investigate mobile performance issues to reduce the gap.<br>
+We can increase the advertising budget to capture more conversions and investigate mobile performance issues to reduce the gap.<br>
 4. The website’s bounce rate is 39.58%, below the 50% benchmark.
 No immediate changes to the website design or A/B testing are necessary.
-Focus instead on optimizing campaigns and improving mobile user experience. <br>
+The next plan is to focus instead on optimizing campaigns and improving mobile user experience. <br>
 <br>
 <br>
 This is my first SQL portfolio project, and I am excited to share it.
 I welcome any feedback or suggestions for improvement.
 Thank you for reading, and I hope this analysis provides valuable insights!